SCIInstitute/ShapeWorks/docs/use-cases/segmentation-based/fixed-domain-ellipsoid.md

-# Fixed Domains for Ellipsoid: Correspondences on New Shape
+# Fixed Domains Ellipsoid: Shape Model on New Shapes

 ## What is the Use Case?
 The `ellipsoid_fd` use case is designed to demonstrate the functionality of the fixed domain of ShapeWorks.
 Fixed domains is used in cases where we need to place correspondences on new shapes using a pre-existing shape model.
 In this example, we use a dataset which contains a previously generated shape model on ellipsoids (see [Ellispoid Use Case](ellipsoid.md)) and prepped segmentations of five new ellipsoids.